tinspham209/study-nodejs/README.md

 - `Nodemon`: is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.
 - `Morgan`: HTTP request logger middleware for node.js
-- `Express-handlerbars`: This view engine uses sensible defaults that leverage the "Express-way" of structuring an app's views.
+- `express-handlerbars`: This view engine uses sensible defaults that leverage the "Express-way" of structuring an app's views.
+- `mongoDB` : Non-sql database
+- `mongoose` : is a MongoDB object modeling tool designed to work in an asynchronous environment.
+Mongoose supports both promises and callbacks.

 ### Directory Structure